dkarthe/webjeda-blog/_posts/2016-01-30-how-to-fetch-first-image-from-jekyll-post.md

 ---
-title: How to grab first image from Jekyll post?
+title: Grab Images from Jekyll Post
 desc: Featured images in WordPress is something I always wanted for my Jekyll blog as well.
 I liked how images to show up on the index page automatically.
 But I had no idea how to fetch images from Jekyll posts.
 Now my blog index uses this method through which the images are grabbed automatically from Jekyll posts.
 keywords: fetch images from Jekyll post, grab images from Jekyll post, get images from post Jekyll
 author: sharathdt